-France, Spain, Italy, Turkey, and Germany are the top 5 countries in Europe that receive the most number of travelers every year — and I bet this doesn’t come as a surprise to you.
-The entire world really wants to visit these places and I bet that you want to see them too!
+France, Spain, Italy, Turkey, and Germany are the top 5 countries in Europe that receive the most number of travelers every year — and I bet this doesn’t come as a surprise to you because apart from the rest of the world, I bet that you want to see these places too!
+(Least Visited Countries in Europe)

 Fortunately for you, there are still a LOT of ‘hidden gems‘ in Europe that can give you exactly what you want: an out of the ordinary destination with a fewer number of visitors abound.
 And through this post, I have partnered up with Expedia.com to bring to you 20 “off the beaten path” countries in Europe that are least visited!